MilanKacar/milankacar.github.io/_posts/2024-11-11-blog71_prime-subtraction-operation.md

 ---
 layout: post
-title: "#71 🔢 2601.
-Prime Subtraction Operation 🧠🚀"
+title: "#84 🔄 1861.
+Rotating the Box 🧠🚀"
 categories: [LeetCode, Programming]
+difficulty: Medium
+tags: [Array, Math, Binary Search, Greedy, Number Theory]
 ---

 Imagine you’re given an array of numbers, and you need to make it strictly increasing by subtracting prime numbers from each element.
 Sounds like a math puzzle, right? 🤔 Let’s dive into how we can achieve this efficiently using an optimized approach with prime numbers! 🌟